lucymarnell/flashcard-app/README.md

 This project is currently in progress.
 Next steps include:

-1. Add recommender system based on user feedback using the Leitner System.
+1. Host on AWS to save flashcards between sessions.
-2. Add flashcard storage so cards are saved between sessions.
+2. Add editing for current flashcards without deleting them.
-3. Add editing for current flashcards without deleting them.
+3. Add user configurability for recommender system.